dlareau/puzzlespring/website/docs/getting-started/hunt-setup.md

 - **Current Hunt**: Whether this is the active hunt

 {: .important }
-PuzzleSpring supports multiple hunts in order to allow organizations to archive past hunts and allow them to still be played, but only one can be the active "current hunt" at a time.
+PuzzleSpring supports multiple hunts in order to allow organizations to archive past hunts and allow them to still be played, but only one hunt can be the active "current hunt" at a time.

 Don't worry about the other settings for now, we'll cover them in a later section.
 You can go ahead and save the hunt and move on to the next step.